Shikwa and Jawab-e-Shikwa

-"Shikwa" (شکوہ, "Complaint") (Video Link) and "Jawab-e-Shikwa" (جواب شکوہ, "Response to the Complaint") (Video Link) are poems written by Muhammad Iqbal, in the Urdu language, which were later published in his book Bang e Dara" The poems are often noted for their musicality, poetical beauty and depth of thought.
+"Shikwa" (شکوہ, "Complaint") and "Jawab-e-Shikwa" (جواب شکوہ, "Response to the Complaint") are poems written by Muhammad Iqbal, in the Urdu language, which were later published in his book Bang e Dara The poems are often noted for their musicality, poetical beauty and depth of thought.

 Overview

 Though much of his poetry is written in Persian, Muhammad Iqbal was also a poet of stature in Urdu.
 Shikwa, published in 1909, and Jawab-e-Shikwa, published in 1913, extol the legacy of Islam and its civilizing role in history, bemoan the fate of Muslims everywhere, and squarely confront the dilemmas of Islam in modern times.
 Shikwa is in the form of a complaint to Allah for having let down Muslims and Jawab-e-Shikwa is in the form of God's reply.

 The central idea of the poem Shikwa is that God is not fulfilling his promise to protect followers of the Prophet from loss and a decline in fortune.
 In Jawab-e Shikwa God answers directly that he has not broken his promise; instead it is the Muslims, his followers, who have turned away from the Path.